ASIKOO/Metin-Refresh-Server-Src/README.md

 If you want to send a donation you can use cryptocurrency:

-BTC - 3JR7H7usN9wLeYhaV6AS7M2PFHuGrVvug1
+BTC (Bitcoin) - 3JR7H7usN9wLeYhaV6AS7M2PFHuGrVvug1

-XMR - 4AYR4Kfy9fbd4CRHvjy2sqEdrayWjoSQ4b8XvtpTwZEcgp6uEVV7UQjeCffGa6AH8q2Ub8R7S5iURZ5kSbhov6fJByQnJ3u
+XMR (Monero) - 4AYR4Kfy9fbd4CRHvjy2sqEdrayWjoSQ4b8XvtpTwZEcgp6uEVV7UQjeCffGa6AH8q2Ub8R7S5iURZ5kSbhov6fJByQnJ3u

-BCN - 27sJsgT9UjgZJxwj3DjvdhJsmyEqw1YntKa6z55HyYuBXtLgoC4ExVyAJQK193JJq2gfyw9KEa4DrJrmPLb3WpYq4AiHCJG
+BCN (Bytecoin) - 27sJsgT9UjgZJxwj3DjvdhJsmyEqw1YntKa6z55HyYuBXtLgoC4ExVyAJQK193JJq2gfyw9KEa4DrJrmPLb3WpYq4AiHCJG

 This project is free to use and cannot be sell for money.
 I don't take any responsability of selling or bugs or anything else.